TrendingTechnology/saga/appendix.md

 #### Bitwise Operators

-You can manipulate the individual bits of numbers in Somra.
+You can manipulate the individual bits of numbers in Sombra.
 Bitwise and shift operators work only with integers.
 Do take note all numbers are signed.

 | Operator | Meaning     |
 | :------: | ----------- |